AmadeusW/amadeusw.github.io/_posts/2016-01-22-custom-resource-files-in-uwp-windows-10.md

 ![resource file properties](/blogData/custom-resource-files-in-uwp-windows-10/resource-properties.png)

 To access the token from the code, create an instance of `ResourceLoader`, passing in the name of the resource file *without the extension*.
-Suppose you created `resourcesFile.resw` and added a line with key `secret`:
+Suppose you created `resourcesFile.resw` and added a line with the key `secret`:

 ```csharp
 var resources = new Windows.ApplicationModel.Resources.ResourceLoader("resourcesFile");